vivekabarath/AlphaInputForge/README.md

-- **The final JSON and A3M files are placed in a folder named "JSON_A3M" inside the Output folder **
+- The final JSON and A3M files are placed in a folder named "JSON_A3M" inside the Output folder.